Multimedia

 Courses

-14008: Dual Credit Crowder College Introduction to Public Relations and Digital Marketing
+6056: Dual Enrollment Crowder College Introduction to Public Relations and Digital Marketing (DIGM-101)

 Course Credit 0.5